 Equipped with various food trucks (where you can try some famous Seattle food), designated kids areas, and all-gender bathrooms, Optimism Brewing Company provides an inclusive experience for all.
 For them, leading with optimism in life is a sure-fire way to make the world a better place.

 The Capitol Hill area is a fun place to walk around after your drinks to get some of the best Seattle Instagram photos, such as the rainbow crosswalks and unique artwork.
+This is also a fun way to spend St. Patrick’s Day in Seattle, as you’re surrounded by other bars nearby if you want to do a bar crawl.

 Address: 1158 Broadway, Seattle, WA 98122